Planning or lack of it is at the base of school sport in Japan

 Then once again, regardless of how far a team went in the nationals, we are back into the shinjinsen in a couple of weeks.
 So, I think the question that any sane person (from overseas at least) would be asking at this stage is "Given this kind of non-stop intensity, how on earth can a coach do any planning"?
 And I have to confess that although it is very difficult (because in addition to the rugby programme, I have to also consider school activities such as mid-term and end of term examinations, visits by students to potentially hiring companies), planning each stage of the year is very important to:

 The greatest difficulty is that throughout most of Japan, students do not start playing rugby until they get to high school.
 Most of my players have had enough of the former sports, especially individual sports, and want a change.
-They want to be involved in a team, and want to enjoy the comradeship that contact sports offer.
+They want to be involved in a team and want to enjoy the comradeship that contact sports offer.
 Most (of mine at least) are not built for rugby, and most have not seen a rugby ball, except on television.
 "Why is it out of shape"? is a question you can see in their eyes when they first come face to face with the ball.

-Like coaches in all sports throughout the world, my time is constantly spent in worrying about how I can maintain and improve upon the health and fitness level of all my players (usually about 75 of them).
+Like coaches in all sports throughout the world, my time is constantly spent worrying about how I can maintain and improve upon the health and fitness level of all my players (usually about 75 of them).
 Because they have not been specially selected for the sport, they are often playing above their level.
-They have to be at their peak for long periods of the year simply to avoid injury through muscle strain, and since it is rugby through contact injuries.
+They have to be at their peak for long periods of the year to avoid injury through muscle strain, and since it is rugby through contact injuries.

 If we do not qualify for the nationals (we did not last year) then we have one off-season time from mid-November to the beginning of January, and after a one-week rest, we start on developing the new team.
-We work on weights (2 or 3 times a week), stamina work (the weather is usually gorgeous - sunny yet fresh - in early December) and team plays.
+We work on weights (2 or 3 times a week), stamina work (the weather is usually gorgeous - sunny yet fresh - in early December) and the team plays.
 Once the shinjinsen comes, we are back on maintenance.
 The other off-season is from the 3rd week of June for one month.
-This is a total rest period -although the players still have a full-time school commitment, and all that is entailed therein.
+This is a total rest period -although the players still have a full-time school commitment and all that is entailed therein.
 From the end of this time, we re-start much as in December, but without the stamina work (because of the heat) which we begin in September.

 Summary of the year